 Product marketing strategy

-Before going into product development, there are several things that need to happen:
+Before going into product development, there are several things that need to happen.
+Product marketing managers will need to consider the following:

-- Customer and market research: If you sell the right product in the right market to the right customers, it’s a recipe for success.
-But who are you selling to?
+- Customer and market research: If the right product is sold in the right market to the right customers, it’s a recipe for success.
+But who is the target audience?

-Work with your marketing team to develop customer personas to understand who you’re creating products for.
-Then conduct market research to make sure you know where your product marketing can succeed and who the competition is.
+Work with the marketing team to develop customer personas to understand who the products are being created for.
+Then conduct research to make sure it’s clear where the product marketing can succeed and who the competition is.

 - Who will actually buy the product?